 This potential budget impact analysis included the estimated number of individuals in the US who would be eligible for treatment.
 To estimate the size of the potential candidate populations for treatment, we applied a prevalence estimate of 1.4% to the 2023-2027 projected US population aged 18 years of age and older.
-Our estimate was based on a 4% prevalence of NASH in the overall US population [based on a reported average of 1.5% to 6.5%]31 and the proportion of patients with NASH who have moderate to severe fibrosis which was reported to be 35%.29 For the purposes of this analysis, we assumed that 20% of these patients would initiate treatment in each of the five years, or 762,119 patients per year.
-Given we are assessing two new market entrants, we assumed that 50% of patients each year (N=381,059) will initiate resmetirom and the remaining 50% of patients each year (N=381,059) will initiate OCA.
+Our estimate was based on a 4% prevalence of NASH in the overall US population [based on a reported average of 1.5% to 6.5%]31 and the proportion of patients with NASH who have moderate to severe fibrosis which was reported to be 35%.30 For the purposes of this analysis, we assumed that 20% of these patients would initiate treatment in each of the five years, or 762,119 patients per year.
+Given we are assessing two new market entrants, we assumed that 50% of patients each year (N=381,059) will initiate OCA.